KLong75/KLong75/README.md

     <li>⚡<a href='https://klong75.github.io/sam-hahn-travel/'>A new website for Sam Hahn Travel Company</a>⚡</li>
     <li>⚡<a href='https://kevinlong.dev'>www.kevinlong.dev</a>⚡</li>
     <li>⚡<a href='https://mikemartinmedia.com'>www.mikemartinmedia.com</a>⚡</li>
-    <li>⚡ A full stack application that allows a user to search tv shows and movies across all major streaming services.⚡</li>
+    <li>⚡ A full stack application that allows a user to search TV shows and movies across all major streaming services.⚡</li>

   </ul>
 </p>